santiment/academy/src/docs/metrics/bitmex/perpetual-contracts-open-interest-value/index.md

 ## Description

-The total number of BitMEX perpetual contracts in existence of a given asset.
-Each XBTUSD contract is worth 1 USD of Bitcoin.
+Open Interest shows the amount of open perpetual contracts currently on Bitmex's [Project Ticker] / USD trading pairs.
+When open interest reaches unusually high numbers, it can precede increased volatility in the coin’s price.

+Open Value shows the value of the corresponding open interest in Satoshis (XBT/BTC).

 More details on BitMEX [web-site](https://www.bitmex.com/app/contract/XBTUSD)

 ---